przemastro/cv/README.md

   <summary>2024</summary>

 ###
 > I started project for (Confidential) company in the audio industry via Miquido.
 My first pure JS project.
+- Technology Stack: Javascript, Appium, Allure, GitlabCI, Cypress, Mocha, Saucelabs
+- Framework Template (Cypress): Ask me for the access
+- Framework Template (Appium): Ask me for the access

 > I designed and performed tests of chatGPT usefulness in IT testing.
-Ask me for the link to the results.
+- Article: Ask me for the link to the results.

 > I started and completed project for (Confidential) via Miquido in polish Oil and Gas industry.
 I designed and created tests automation, which consisted of features such as integration with SauceLabs, QR codes scanning etc.
+- Technology Stack: Kotlin, RestAssured, JWT, Appium, Allure, GitlabCI, Cucumber, Saucelabs, Jira
+- Framework Template: Ask me for the access

 </details>